kagikn/ExeIntegrityBypassAgainstRGL/README.md

 In short words, this mod just makes GTA5.exe not listen to the result of version check.

 ### License
-Exe Integrity Bypass Against RGL is licensed under Unlicense.
+Exe Integrity Bypass Against RGL is licensed under BSD Zero Clause License.
 Too few pieces of materials to be worth keeping secret.